-- 101. BEGINNERS' GREEK Four hours
+BEGINNERS' GREEK 101.

 Text: Crosby and Schaeffer, An Introduction to Greek.

-- 102. BEGINNERS' GREEK Four hours

-Continuation of 101.
+Four hours 102.
+BEGINNERS' GREEK Continuation of 101.
 Completion of the text and the reading of the first book of Xenophon Anabasis, or its equivalent.

-- 201. Xenophon Three hours Selections from the Anabasis.
+Three hours 201.
+XENOPHON.
+Selections from the Anabasis.
 Prerequisite: 101 and 102.

-- 202. SELECTIONS FROM PLATO

-Prerequisite: 201.

-Three hours - 311.
-Greek History

-The political, social and cultural history of the Greek city-states up to the death of Alexander.
-Some attention is also given to the history of the Near and the Middle East. - 313.
-NEW TESTAMENT GREEK
+Three hours 202.
+SELECTIONS FROM PLATO Prerequisite: 201.
+Three hours 311.
+GREEK HISTORY The political, social and cultural history of the Greek city-states up to the time of the Roman conquest.
+Some attention is also given to the history of the Near and the Middle East.
+Three hours NEW TESTAMENT GREEK 313.
 The Gospel according to Mark is read.
 A study is made of the special features of Hellenistic Greek.
 The significance of lexical and syntactical detail for the interpretation of the text is everywhere emphasized.
 Prerequisite: for pre-Seminary students, 202; others, 102.

-Three hours 314.
-NEW TESTAMENT GREEK A study is made of some of the Pauline Epistles.
+314. NEW TESTAMENT GREEK Three hours A study is made of some of the Pauline Epistles.
 Lectures and discussion on St. Paul and his times.
 Prerequisite: 313.

-Three hours GREEK THOUGHT AND THE NEW TESTAMENT 316.
+GREEK THOUGHT AND THE NEW TESTAMENT Three hours 316.
 No knowledge of Greek is required.
-Lectures, discussions, assigned readings.
+Lectures, discussions, as-signed readings.
 Open to Juniors and Seniors.

-Two hours 317.
-PLATO'S REPUBLIC No knowledge of Greek is required.
+Not offered in 1953-1954.
+Two hours PLATO'S REPUBLIC 317.
+No knowledge of Greek is required.
 The course aims at an understanding and evaluation of Plato's views as presented especially in the Republic.
 Open to Sophomores, Juniors, and Seniors.

-History

-Those majoring in History must have had courses 101 and 102 or their equivalent in high school.
+Not offered in 1953-1954.
+READINGS IN GREEK PROSE Three hours 319.
+Selected portions from one of the major Greek prose writers -Herodotus, Thucydides, Plato, Aristotle, Demosthenes - will be read.
+The choice will be determined by the needs of the class and the availability of texts.
+Prerequisite: two years of Greek.
+320. Three hours GREEK DRAMA One Greek play will be read in class in the original Greek.
+The choice will be determined as in Course 319.
+Several plays Aeschylus, Sophocles and Euripides - will be read in trans-lation out of class.
+Assigned readings and class-room lectures and discussion dealing with the major features of Greek tragedy will round out the work.
+Special attention will be given to the religious and moral ideas expressed in Greek drama.
+Prerequisite: two years of Greek.
+History PROFESSORS HOEKSTRA AND DROST; ASSOCIATE PROFESSORS DE BEER AND STRIKWERDA; ASSISANT PROFESSOR IPPEL Those majoring in History must have had courses 101 and 102 or their equivalent in high school.
 In addition, 24 hours must be completed, with six (6) hours of credit in each of four (4) chosen fields.
-The fields of choice are: Ancient History, Medieval History, English History, Modern Europe, United States and Latin America, Eastern Europe.
+The fields of choice are: Ancient History, Medieval History, English History, Modern Europe, United States and Latin America, Eastern

+Europe.
 One of these four fields must be in American History.

-Students are urged to consult with the head of the department early in their college career recogniting their major programs of History.
+Students are urged to consult with the head of the department early in their college career regarding their major program of History.